Thomas Ingram Kynaston Lloyd: Family and education

 Born in Shifnal, Shropshire, Lloyd was the eldest son of John Charles Lloyd, a corn merchant, and Henrietta Elizabeth Brown.
 He was educated at the Rossall School in Lancashire, leaving in 1915 with an open scholarship in mathematics.
-He graduated from the Royal Military College, Sandhurst, in 1916 with the rank of Second Lieutenant.
+He graduated from the Royal Military College, Woolwich, in 1916 with the rank of Second Lieutenant in the Royal Engineers and was promoted Lieutenant in 1917.
+During the First World War he served in Egypt and Palestine and was mentioned in despatches.

-In 1922 he married Bessie Nora Mason (1901–1992), with whom he had a son, George Peter Lloyd (1926–2007), who served as Governor of the Cayman Islands from 1982 to 1987.
+In 1922 he married Bessie Nora Mason (1901–1992), daughter of G.J.
+Mason of Penn, Staffordshire, with whom he had two sons.
+One of them, George Peter Lloyd (1926–2007), served as Governor of the Cayman Islands from 1982 to 1987.

 Career

 Lloyd entered the British Civil Service after the First World War, serving as Assistant Principal at the Ministry of Health before joining the Colonial Office in 1921.
 He was appointed Principal Clerk in 1929, Assistant Secretary in 1939 and Permanent Under-Secretary of State for the Colonies in 1947, a position he held until 1956.
+After retiring from the Civil Service, he served as director of the firm of Harrisons & Crossfield.

 He wrote the foreword to Sir Charles Jeffries’s book, The Colonial Office, which was published in 1956.

-He died on 9 December 1968 at the age of 72.
+He died at his home, Faggots End, Radlett, Hertfordshire, on 9 December 1968 at the age of 72.